djangosms/core/docs/api.rst

 .. data:: djangosms.core.transports.pre_route(sender=None)

-   Called *before* an incoming message is parsed.
+   Called *before* an incoming message is routed.

    The ``sender`` of this signal is an :class:`djangosms.core.models.Incoming` instance.